-Swindon's 2030: A Vision for Transport and the accompanying Strategy for Transport in the Town Centre: Swindon 2030 were published for consultation in 2008.
+Swindon's 2030: A Vision for Transport and the accompanying Strategy for Transport in the Town Centre: Swindon 2030 will be published for consultation by April 2008.
 This section of the Swindon Central Area Action Plan is in accordance with and informed by the aims and objectives of the aforementioned documents.
 It sets out the key issues that need to be addressed in Central Swindon, suggests potential solutions and sets out additional guidance.